A selection from…

 Kroc is thinking about this small chain of franchises who recently purchased five multi-mix milk-shake machines from him — one for each of their stores.
 He is thinking about their operation: a small menu of simple items, cheaply priced, their assembly line “Speedee Service System” for hamburger preparation, and a consistent approach.
 They bring efficiency to what has been up to now a fairly slap-dash industry.

 He is thinking about a vast chain spread across the United States, perhaps the world.
 Something far more ambitious that what the McDonalds have in mind.
 Does he really need this restaurant?
-Could he do this with any burger joint, or simply create his own?
-He once worked for room and board at a restaurant in the Midwest simply to learn the business.
+Could he do this with any burger joint, or create his own?
+He once worked for room and board at a restaurant in the Midwest to learn the business.
 Does he need this one, he asks himself again?

 The McDonald’s brothers serve much the same kinds of food as hundreds of other similar American restaurants.
-What this particular chain offers is innovation to the fast food business, by asking what added value they can give the customer.
+What this chain offers is innovation to the fast food business, by asking what added value they can give the customer.
 It’s this innovation that sets the McDonald’s brothers chain apart.
 Yes, he knows it’s this chain he wants.

 He just doesn’t need the McDonald brothers.

 “That night in my motel room I did a lot of heavy thinking about what I’d seen during the day.
-Visions of McDonald’s restaurants dotting crossroads all over the country paraded through my brain.”— Ray Kroc
+Visions of McDonald’s restaurants dotting crossroads all over the country paraded through my brain.”—Ray Kroc

-Over 40 years earlier Henry Food brought innovation to the car industry by combining quality car parts with an efficient assembly line process.
+Over 40 years earlier Henry Ford brought innovation to the car industry by combining quality car parts with an efficient assembly line process.
 Ray Croc did exactly the same thing.
 Just with burgers.
 He invented nothing new.
 He took a good existing concept and made it better.
 He began by signing on to sell franchises.
-The original deal was that Kroc got 1.9 per cent of gross sales from franchises and of that the McDonalds would get 0.5 per cent.
+The original deal was that Kroc got 1.9 percent of gross sales from franchises and of that the McDonalds would get 0.5 percent.
 Things turned sour in 1961 after the McDonald’s signed an agreement to sell the business to Kroc for two million dollars.
 Some say the McDonald’s were cheated out of a verbal promise to receive a share of royalties, but nothing was written down.
 A nod is as good as a wink.
 Kroc himself may have been an innovative genius; but his business morals possibly needed improvement.